 Welcome to the Aerospace Engineering Department.

-The AE Department consists of 22 full-time faculty, 1,300 undergraduate students,and 100 graduate students.
+The AE Department consists of 25.5 full-time faculty, 1,200 undergraduate students,and 100 graduate students.
 The Bachelor of Science in Aerospace Engineering (formerly Aeronautical Engineering) has been offered since the 1950s, when Embry-Riddle Aeronautical Institute was located in Miami,Florida.
 Embry-Riddle moved to Daytona Beach, Florida,in 1965.
-Ten years later the BSAE was accredited by ABET, as it has been ever since.
 The initiation of the master's degree in Aerospace Engineering took place in 1985.
 Enrollment in that program has grown steadily.
 The Ph.D. in Aerospace Engineering has officially begun accepting students to begin the program in fall 2013.

 Recently the BSAE graduation rate has been over 230 per year, while for the master's degree programs it has been over 30 per year.